 I’m considering this question and the next one together, and shaking my head!
 Even at 50 years old, with lots of success and failure under my belt, my immediate reaction to rejection is to wonder which of my personal failings led to the rejection, and my immediate reaction to good news is to think of who else helped me achieve it.
 SAD!
 When I was younger, I lived in these spaces for long periods of time, to my detriment.
 As I’ve aged, I move out of them pretty quickly.
 I’m happy to take responsibility for my failures, when they’re mine; not when they’re not.
 And I’m more than happy to share responsibility for my successes–with my husband, usually, who’s my biggest fan and better half–but I’m much more able now than I was twenty years ago to take credit for accomplishing my goals.

-5. If you would have a CV of failures, do you think it would show more/same/less failures than other people in your field?
-What factors do you think influence this?
+5. If you would have a CV of failures, how would it compare to others in your field?

 Because I’m no longer an academic (at least in the traditional sense), my answer is largely a reflection.
 My immediate response is to say more failures, but I think that’s because I was denied tenure and that colors how I view my career.
 Looking back through that lens, it’s hard not to see every decision in the context of that failure.
 But I don’t really know how to compare myself to others; doing so requires some standard measurement of success and failure.
 Counting stuff (publications, citations) is reasonable, but certainly not the whole story.
 There are examples of faculty with longer CVs than mine who were denied tenure; there are also examples of faculty with comparable (and shorter) CVs to mine who were promoted with tenure.
 In the end, there are a lot of individual but also institutional factors related to academic advancement.